TenDayoe/elm-time-travel/docs/2-time-machine-step-3.md

   List.foldl ❰❰ something involving rawGame.initialState, rawGame.updateState, and pastInputs ❱❱
 ```

 The solution is not complicated!
 It may be hard to figure out, but it **is not complicated**.
-Study the documentation for `foldl` and thnk.
+Study the documentation for `foldl` and think.
 If it passes the type checker, you’ve probably got it.
 If it gets longer than one line of code, step back and think, take a break, and/or ask for help.

 ---

 Now, in `updateWithTimeTravel`, in that spot where you update `historyPlaybackPosition`, you need to _also_ update `rawModel`.
 By doing that, you will be passing the raw game one of its past states.
-You won’t be _updating_ that state while the time machine is paused, but the _rawGame.view_ will still see it and display it!
+You won’t be _updating_ that state while the time machine is paused, but the `rawGame.view` will still see it and display it!
+That’s how we see into the past.

 But what do you update `rawModel` _to?_ Use [`List.take`](https://package.elm-lang.org/packages/elm/core/latest/List#take) to get the sublist of `model.history` up to `newPlaybackPosition`.
 Then pass that list of past inputs to `replayHistory`.